 After a tornado, flood, earthquake or other natural disaster there can be significant damage to a house.
-This can cause serious need for repairs and restoration but hopefully insurance will be available to cover the costs.
-Instead of simply putting things back to the status quo, why not take the opportunity to do some long awaited home remodeling and not just fix things but also improve them?
+This can cause a serious need for repairs and restoration but hopefully, insurance will be available to cover the costs.
+Instead of simply putting things back to the status quo, why not take the opportunity to do some long-awaited home remodeling and not just fix things but also improve them?

 Home remodeling is usually done by demolishing or stripping out the materials in a room or section of the house, so why not just look at the damage as nature's demolition crew.
 In a way, you might save time and money by having the weather do the dirty work.